ezseed/transmission/README.md

 ## Nodejs

+`passwd.sh` and `useradd.sh` are node-dependent because we need to update a `json` file. `sed`'s are awful and I have no python knowledges (but yes it could be a nice alternative !)

 This module is there to be used without [ezseed](https://github.com/ezseed/ezseed) whole package.
 If you need to require this in a module:

 ```javascript